I’m Breastfeeding My Four Year Old, And Here’s Why

-So, yes, I’m breastfeeding my four-year-old, and here’s why…
+Yes, I’m breastfeeding my four-year-old, and here’s why…

-Breastfeeding a four-year-old is: pretty relaxed and laid back, really.
+Pretty relaxed and laid back, really.
 (But also with a mildly stressful risk of having my boobs pulled out at every occasion, thanks for that, sorry to our builder and all delivery men, and having to ‘breastfeed’ a wide array of stuffed toys and household objects).

 However, the only weirdness is in people’s opinions.
 And you don’t suddenly start feeding children when they’re four.
 You have a baby, feed them, time happens, and you just don’t stop.
 It’s a mutually respectful relationship that evolves over time, like both of you